“I live in Arizona. It's 117 degrees outside. My flip-flops just melted. Should I really be putting a fiberglass pool in this oven?”

 Here’s the real deal:

-MAYBE, if your yard is tricky or your wishlist looks like a Disneyland ride plan.
+MAYBE, if your yard is tricky or your wish list looks like a Disneyland ride plan.

 NO, if you need full-blown custom and don’t mind waiting.